john-a-ellis/Credit_Card_Fraud/README.md

 ## Part 3 Feature Engineering and Data Preprocessing
 After performing a descriptive analysis of the data a number of features were dropped or created then encoded/transformed and scaled:
 1. **Dropped Features**: 'First' Name, 'Last' Name, 'cc_num', 'street', 'city', 'state', 'dob', 'Trans_num', 'Unix_time', 'Lat', 'Long', 'Merch_lat', 'Merch_long'
-2. **Created Features**: 'Region', an amalgamation of U.S. States according to the  U.S. Bureau of Economic Analysis.
+2. **Created Features**: 'Region', an amalgamation of U.S. States according to the  [U.S. Bureau of Economic Analysis](https://www.bea.gov/).
 Age_years, the age of the cardholder based on the difference between today's date and the cardholders DOB.
 Distance_km, the distance between the cardholders latitude and longitude and the merchants latitude and longitude.
-3. **Encoded Features**: binary or get_dummies encoding - 'catagories', 'gender', 'region'.
-Target encoding - merchants, jobs.
-Target encoding was used for feature preservation in categorical features with extensive catagories.
+3. **Encoded Features with few categories**: binary or get_dummies encoding - 'catagories', 'gender', 'region'.
 4. **Transformed Features**: amt (Transaction Amount) due to the very high dispersion in this feature it was transformed by the natural log.
 ![original amt distribution](img/amount.png)
 ![amt transformed to a log distribution](img/amount_log.png)

-6. The resulting dataset after all preprocessing steps were applied was scaled using the standard_scaler, and split into training and testing sets with 75% of the data used for training and 25% was used for testing.
+5. The resulting data set was split into training and testing sets with 75% of the data used for training and 25% was used for testing.
 Due to the very high imbalance in target labels (classes) the training and test splits were reviewed to ensure an adequate number of labels were assigned to each set.
                 `Average class probability in data set:     0.003860`
                 `Average class probability in training set: 0.003839`
                 `Average class probability in test set:     0.003923`
 ![Distribution of Postive y](img/Distribution_of_y_pos.png)
 ![Distribution of Negative y](img/Distribution_of_y_neg.png)

+6. **Encoding Features with Extensive Categories**: Target encoding - 'merchants', 'jobs' was applied after splitting the data into train and test sets.
+The target encoder was just fit to the training data, the resulting encoder was applied to both the training and testing sets.
+7. **Scaling**: Sci-kit Learns standard scaler was fit to the training features and both the training and testing features were transformed with the resulting scaler.
 ___
 ## Part 4 Selection of the objective metrics for model assessment
 As recommended by Scikit Learn[1] Balanced Accuracy is a more appropriate objective metric over accuracy when working with imbalanced classes in the target, as it weighs each sample according to the inverse prevlaence of its true class.
 It is this metric that is used to assess each model's performance.